Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 ## Cross Validation Results

-Confusion Matrix used :

-* A 2x2 confusion matrix with Stress/No stress as ground truth and Stress/No stress as prediction.
-This confusion matrix is computed from the validation set and the values in the confusion matrix represent a the % of the data of the validation set.
+Confusion Matrix used is a 2x2 confusion matrix with Stress/No stress as ground truth and Stress/No stress as prediction.
-* A 2x4 confusion matrix with Emotional state (Neutral,Stress,Amusement,Relax) as ground truth and Stress/No stress as prediction.
 This confusion matrix is computed from the validation set and the values in the confusion matrix represent a the % of the data of the validation set.

 For the best model of each fold the two confusions matrixes are computed on the validation set and the average model confusion matrixes are computed.